Control FreaksJohn Haber

 Perhaps the single finest work of its time, Robert Smithson's Spiral Jetty, caught its vitality from natural processes.
 Its gentle reds were the algae that collected in its turns.
 After three decades it continues to rise into view and fall below the brackish water, and it runs the risk of becoming lost forever, as did Smithson himself.
 His very life became subject to the whims of the site, where he died in a helicopter crash.
 Today we most often encounter Spiral Jetty in a performance video, of Smithson happily shuttling back and forth along its contours.

-Andre too has always been a performer without stage or curtain.
+Andre, too, has always been a performer without stage or curtain, almost as much in fact as Chris Burden.
 He bows for admiration, while he subverts the distinction between actor and audience.
 He restructures the world, while he refuses a privileged place within it.
+By comparison, a seemingly similar floor piece, cast tiles by Rachel Whiteread, comes with the gallery's firm "do not touch."

 Perhaps Minimalism had never been as unpretentious as I once imagined.
 Conversely, the artist was never as detached and invulnerable as critics now pretend.
 I believe I was right to see this year's show as far from Andre's best, but one has to face the challenge of its heritage.
 Andre had always made demands, while the public could always talk back and reflect on the encounter.
 His new installation was little different, except that it had to accommodate more visitors.